Parasnath railway station: Further extension

+There are plans from the Railway ministry to connect Parasnath with New Giridih via Madhuban, for the convenience of the Jain pilgrims visiting Shikharji. construction of which was sanctioned and the project included in the Union Budget 2018-19 at a cost of ₹902.86 crore on a 50:50 cost sharing basis between the Government of Jharkhand and Indian Railways.
+The foundation stone for construction was laid in 2019.
+The 49-km long railway line will have two crossing stations and a couple of halts.
+During the financial year 2022–23, Indian Railways had allotted ₹50 Crores for the above project for early starting of the project.
+In a land acquisition application submitted to DLAO/Giridih by DyCE/Con/HZME office, ₹78.27 Crores were demanded for Raiyati land of 26 villages and payment for land acquisition is yet awaited for deposition of fund from Government of Jharkhand.

 Electrification

 The Gomoh–Koderma sector was electrified in 1961–62.

 Shikharji

-It is a holy place to visit with innumerable temples, shrines and meditation halls in the midst of natural scenery and wildlife.
+It is a holy place to visit with innumerable temples, shrines, and meditation halls amid natural scenery and wildlife.

 There are two recognized routes to Parasnath Hill.
 The summit of Parasnath Hill can be reached either from the southern or the northern side.

 The southern approach is from Isri Bazaar or Nimiaghat, to the top.
 It is motorable for about 2 km, the rest being a climb of 8 km.

 The northern approach is a 13 km route from Madhuban on the Dumri-Giridih road.
-Madhuban is about 40 km from Giridih and about 10 km from Parasnath rail station/ Isri Bazaar/ Dumri, all on Grand Trunk Road (NH 2).
+Madhuban is about 40 km from Giridih and about 10 km from Parasnath Rail Station/ Isri Bazaar/ Dumri, all on Grand Trunk Road (NH 2).
 Buses ply along this route from Dumri to Giridih and stop at Madhuban village.
 Hired cars or taxis are available at Isri Bazar, just outside the rail station.
-There are a number of Jain temples at Madhuban.
+There are several Jain temples at Madhuban.
 There is a metalled trek route of 9 km to the summit, a major part of which is motorable.

 Both the Shwetambaras and Digambaras have established Dharamshalas or Ashrams here to accommodate the pilgrims to this the first most holy place for travelers from all over the world.
 The main hill belongs to the Digambara.